-Communication modes fall under compensatory skills and incorporates skills needed by students who are blind or visually impaired.
+Communication modes fall under compensatory skills and incorporate skills needed by students who are blind or visually impaired.
 Some students will need instruction in the braille code in order to access print as well as handwriting and signature instruction.
 Additionally, students may require large print, use of optical devices, recorded materials, picture symbols, and more to support access to communication.
-This section provides information, suggestions and strategies in instructing persons in these areas.
+This section provides information, suggestions, and strategies in instructing persons in these areas.

 A more formal teaching approach is needed when a student is ready to develop academic braille skills.
 Enjoyment of reading should be encouraged using materials of interest to the student as well as exposure to braille literacy in daily living activities.
 This page provides strategies and suggestions for developing braille reading skills.